ytwguru/client/README.md

   }
 ```

-#### 3. Webpack!
+Now that we're all set up in package.json, we can move on to Webpack.

-We're using `webpack` and `webpack-dev-server` to serve-up our application at `localhost:8080` and later export everything into a format that will work statically (either on a service like Amazcon S3 or locally).
+#### 5. Webpack!

+We're using `webpack` and `webpack-dev-server` to serve-up our application at `localhost:8080` and later exporting everything into a static format.
 Create a new file called `webpack.config.js` & copy and paste the following into your new webpack configuation file.

 ```javascript
 // webpack.config.js